saeugetier/saeugetier.github.io/_posts/2024-01-05-PhotoboothProject.md

 date: 2024-01-05
 ---

-Some years ago I stared a Photobooth project.
+Some years ago I started a Photobooth project.
 I say started, because it is usable, but still yet not completed.
 You can see the ideas and roadmap in the [github repository](https://github.com/saeugetier/photobooth).
 Features will be added from time to time.

 I started the project in January 2018 by building the hardware with some stuff I had lying around.
 So I took a Raspberry Pi 2, an old Canon DSLR, a 15 inch touchscreen and [designed a housing](https://github.com/saeugetier/photobooth_hardware) for it.
 In order to being able to print out photos, I purchased a used Canon Selphy CP910 photo printer.